-PMJS’s main function is to serve as a platform for serious scholarly discussion and the hosting of publications on topics related to premodern Japan.
+PMJS provides a forum for discussion on premodern Japan.
 We also welcome the dissemination of information relevant to the field such as new publications, conferences, workshops, and job announcements.
 Commercial functions and advertising are discouraged.

-Only members of PMJS can initiate and reply to listserve posts and all posts are sent to all members.
-In line with the group’s professional objectives, we ask that members post conservatively, limiting participation to carefully considered, scholarsly, and relevant comments.
-Please take personal correspondences off list.
+Only members of PMJS can initiate and reply to listserv posts, and all posts are sent to all members.